JetBrains-Research/reflekt/README.md

 **Restrictions**.
 Reflekt analyses only `.kt` files (in the psoject and in the libraries); uses Kotlin `1.4.20`.
 Reflekt does not currently support incremental compilation.

+**Note**, we use [Intermediate Representation](https://kotlinlang.org/docs/whatsnew14.html#unified-backends-and-extensibility) of code in this plugin.
+It means, that Reflekt can be used for all available platforms: JVM, Native and JavaScript.
 ___

 ## Table of contents